 LAW 20023 and 21016 (full-year course), Housing and Community Development.

-3 credits each term.
-A two-term, multidisciplinary workshop involving students from the schools of Law, Management, and Architecture.
-Under the supervision of faculty and members of the local bar, participants work on behalf of nonprofit organizations and small businesses to promote job creation, neighborhood revitalization, low-income housing, and social service delivery in the New Haven area.
-An inner-city venture capital component, involving due diligence on and technical assistance to small businesses, likely will be added to this year's clinic.
-The clinic emphasizes a nonadversarial, transactional approach to problem solving.
-As legal, financial, and architectural advisers, participants research legal issues, facilitate negotiations, draft contracts, incorporate organizations, complete loan and grant applications, develop financial analyses, and draft architectural plans, among other tasks.
-Class topics include professional responsibility, real estate finance, low-income housing policy, comparative advantages of nonprofit and for-profit organizations, and urban economic development.
-Limited enrollment.
-This clinic is taught on a two-term basis.
-We encourage students to enroll for two terms.
-Not open to first-year M.Arch.
-I students.
-Robert Soloman, Roland J. Young.
+3 credits.
+A two-term, multidisciplinary clinic involving students from the Schools of Law, Management, Divinity, Forestry & Environmental Studies, Public Health, and Architecture.
+Under the supervision of faculty and members of the local bar, participants will work on behalf of nonprofit organizations and small businesses to promote job creation, neighborhood revitalization, low-income housing, access to capital and credit, and social service delivery in the New Haven area.
+The clinic will emphasize a nonadversarial, transactional approach to problem solving.
+As legal, financial, architectural, and social policy advisers, participants will research legal issues, facilitate negotiations, draft contracts, incorporate organizations, complete loan and grant applications, develop financial analyses, and draft architectural plans, among other tasks.
+Class topics will include professional responsibility, real estate finance, low-income housing policy, community development corporations and financial institutions, neighborhood planning, public school reform, and urban economic policy.
+This clinic will be taught on a twoterm basis; students are encouraged but not required to enroll for two terms.
+Enrollment limited to twenty.
+Also MGT 694a.
+R.A.
+Solomon.